virtualtam/virtualtam/README.md

 ### `:whoami`

-Professional software engineer and amateur tinkerer, interested in all things related to:
+Freelance software engineer and amateur tinkerer, interested in all things related to:

 - software engineering practices
 - software development